azdabat/azdabat/README.md

 ---

-# LOLBins SOP Framework (Included Across Rulepacks)
+# MITRE Threat Landscape & LOLBins SOP Framework (Included Across Rulepacks)

 I maintain SOPs for all major LOLBins used in:
 - Execution